+These intensive January or Spring Break study abroad courses are immersive, credit-bearing experiences and offer students the opportunity to add an intercultural perspective to their graduate degree.
 Courses are open to graduate students at all NYU schools and most are open to senior-level undergraduates with permission of the instructor.
-Non NYU students and professionals holding a bachelor's degree or higher are also welcome to apply.
+Non NYU graduate students and professionals holding a bachelor's degree or higher are also welcome to apply.

-January 2022 Programs
+January 2024 Programs

 This January, gain a deeper understanding of the meaning of culture and its relationship to language.